Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Background and Related Work

 A typical CNN accelerator supports three separate Network-on-Chip (NoC)/interconnects ~\cite{kwon2018maeri,chen2019eyeriss} for two reasons: (1) different data types (weights/\textit{ifmaps}/{\textit{ofmaps}}) need different data transmission patterns (unicast, multicast, and broadcast), and (2) enables high-speed data transfer and pipelined operation.
 Dataflow defines how PEs and interconnects are arranged.
-There are weight-stationary (WS)~\cite{gokhale2014240,chakradhar2010dynamically,kwon2018maeri} and output-stationary (OS)~\cite{du2015shidiannao} dataflow based architectures with subtle differences.
-Our study focuses on the dataflow aspect of the accelerator by using a generic WS (section \ref{subsec:ws_dataflow}) and OS (section \ref{subsec:os_dataflow}) dataflow architecture with input forwarding.
+While there are several types of dataflows, including weight stationary (WS), output stationary (OS), input stationary (IS), and row stationary (RS), this paper focuses on two most widely used configurations: WS and OS.
+There are WS~\cite{gokhale2014240,chakradhar2010dynamically,kwon2018maeri} and OS~\cite{du2015shidiannao,moons201714} dataflow based architectures with subtle differences.
+Our study focuses on the dataflow aspect of the accelerator by using a generic WS (Section \ref{subsec:ws_dataflow}) and OS (Section \ref{subsec:os_dataflow}) dataflow architecture with input forwarding.
+By proposing an attack on these generic dataflow models, we enhance the generalizability and adaptability of our findings, making them applicable to a broad range of accelerators.